craftzcode/create-craftzcode/README.md

           A command to clean up caches and node modules for a fresh install.

-      - `"devDependencies": { "@craftzcode/eslint-config": "workspace:*" }`
+      - `"devDependencies"`

-        This adds the shared ESLint configuration as a dev dependency from your workspace.
-Even if `eslint` is already installed in your shared `eslint-config`, adding it here ensures that the Prettier config package is aware of and can leverage the ESLint rules, especially for projects that might use this package standalone.
+        The workspace dependencies (`workspace:*`) ensure that shared configurations for ESLint, Prettier, Tailwind, and TypeScript are used from the monorepo.
+Even if ESLint or TypeScript are installed in a shared config, including them here ensures that this package can run its commands independently.

       - `"prettier": "@craftzcode/prettier-config"`

-        This field tells Prettier which configuration package to use.
-It ensures consistency across your projects by pointing to your shared Prettier configuration.
+        Specifies that the package should use the shared Prettier configuration for consistent code formatting

   - Install Prettier and Plugins
     ```shell